Dušan Bajević

 Dušan "Duško" Bajević (Душан Бајевић, [dǔʃan bǎjeʋitɕ]; Ντούσαν Μπάγεβιτς, Doúsan Báyevits; born 10 December 1948) is a Bosnian professional football manager and former player.
-He is regarded as the most successful Bosnian football manager.
+Widely regarded as one of the greatest Bosnian football managers of all time, he is the country's most decorated manager.

-He spent almost all of his career at hometown club Velež Mostar for who he played almost 400 games and scored 170 goals.
+Bajević spent the majority of his playing career at hometown club Velež Mostar for who he played almost 400 games and scored 184 goals, a club record.
 He also played with AEK Athens where he won the Alpha Ethniki two times and the Greek Cup once.
+Bajević scored 29 goals for Yugoslavia in 37 games.
+He represented the country at the 1974 FIFA World Cup.

-As a manager, Bajević has also had success, winning one Yugoslav Cup with Velež, four Greek league titles, one Greek Cup, one Greek League Cup and one Greek Super Cup with AEK Athens, then four Greek league titles and two Greek Cups with Olympiacos and one Greek Cup with PAOK.
+After retiring as a player, Bajević started working as a manager, winning the Yugoslav Cup with Velež in 1986.
+He enjoyed the most success in Greece, winning eight Greek league titles, four Greek Cups, one Greek League Cup and one Greek Super Cup with AEK, Olympiacos and PAOK between 1988 and 2005; he is the most successful manager in AEK history.

 Club career

 Bajević started playing football in the infrastructure departments of the local Velež Mostar and developed into a leading figure of the team, becoming their captain.

-With the men's team of Velež he started playing in 1966, he played in almost 277 matches scoring 144 goals.
-He was voted "best athlete of Yugoslavia" and the press of the time gave him the nickname "Prince of Neretva" after the name of the river that runs through the city of Mostar.
-He was declared the top scorer of the league in the season 1969–70.
+He started playing with the men's in 1966, scoring a total 144 goals in 277 league matches.
+He was a part of the Velež trio known as the "Mostar BMV" (Bajević, Marić and Vladić) during the 1960s and 1970s.
+He was voted "best athlete of Yugoslavia" and the press of the time gave him the nickname "Prince of Neretva", after the name of the river that runs through the city of Mostar.
+He became the top scorer of the league in 1969–70 season, alongside Slobodan Santrač with 20 goals.

-In the summer of 1977, the owner of AEK Athens, Loukas Barlos was convinced to acquire Bajević, despite the injury problems he was facing.
+In the summer of 1977, the owner of AEK Athens, Loukas Barlos was convinced to acquire Bajević, despite the injury problems the player had been facing.
 He made his debut with the yellow-black jersey on 18 December 1977 in AEK's 1–0 home win against Kastoria.
 Alongside Thomas Mavros, he formed one of the greatest attacking duo in the club's history.
-He scored his first goal on 8 January 1978 in the 1-1 away draw against PAOK.
-In the new years eve of 1979 he scored 4 goals against Panserraikos in a 5-0 at home.
+He scored his first goal on 8 January 1978 in a 1–1 away draw against PAOK.
+In the New Year's Eve of 1979, Bajević scored 4 goals against Panserraikos in a 5–0 home win.
 With AEK he won 2 Greek Championships and 1 Greek Cup, including a domestic double in 1978, while he was the league's top scorer for the 1979–80 season with 25 goals.

-He came back to Velež in 1981 and stayed to 1983 before retiring.
-During his career, He was together with Slobodan Santrač the best goalscorer in the 1969–70 Yugoslav First League season, scoring 20 goals.
-Bajević is remembered as "The Prince of Neretva" and was part of the Velež three known as the "Mostar BMV" (Bajević, Marić and Vladić) during the 1960s, 1970s and 1980s.
+Bajević returned to Velež in the summer of 1981 where he played until 1983, when he retired at the age of 34.